hmcts/azure-policy/policies/allowed_regions/README.md

 # HMCTS Location Policy

 ## Allowed locations
-Given the HMCTS principle is for resources to be deployed to UK south and there is no requirement for multi-region (with some exceptions)
+Given the HMCTS principle is for SQL Servers and PostgresSQL Databases to be deployed to UK south and there is no requirement for multi-region (with some exceptions)

 ## Check compliance